 It is always deeply rewarding, humbling and inspiring to be a part of someone’s creative journey.
 In the process of creating, things usually don’t go exactly the way we plan on these things going.
 And in this space, you can really learn a lot about yourself.

 I tend to think about this as being present to the process or the idea unfolding and playing itself out, right before one’s eyes.
 You are IN IT and it feels bigger than you.
 You are aware and making choices but there is also something else going on below the surface.
 It is almost impossible to explain how it feels when everything is clicking and you are having a breakthrough.
 It is exhilarating.
 Also, when it starts to crumble before your eyes or it all goes sideways, that can be really tough.
 It’s really easy to get stuck in these places, to pause, distract yourself or abandon ship altogether.
-These little, or sometime big, moments are the necessary disillusionments that can be very rewarding …if we are willing to lean into them and become more curious and honest with what we find.
+These little, or sometimes big, moments are the necessary disillusionments that can be very rewarding… If we are willing to lean into them and become more curious and honest with what we find.

 An album begins with a personal process

 It’s always an honor to be invited into this process, and I enjoy inviting my students to begin their own process.
 I have come to accept, through much of my own past tendencies for stubbornness and resistance, that the process is not linear, it’s not predictable and there’s always more to be gained, or released, than initially planned.
-It takes a lot of courage and a lot of willingness to be vulnerable in real time, to keep coming back and engaging in the process when you are feeling stuck, or frustrated or scared.
+It takes a lot of courage and a lot of willingness to be vulnerable in real time, to keep coming back and engaging in the process when you are feeling stuck, frustrated or scared.

-As I’m writing this, Cassidy is living in New York City as part of her Senior year of study as a student at Belmont University.
+As I’m writing this, Cassidy is living in New York City as part of her senior year of study as a student at Belmont University.
 I think if you would have told her this a few years ago, she may not have believed you.
-If you also had told her she would have written, crafted and created a full length, fully produced cd of all original music, all with some of Nashville’s pro musicians, she probably would have thought that sounded pretty amazing, but I don’t know if she would have totally believed she would have done it.
+If you also had told her she would have written, crafted and created a full length, fully produced CD of all original music, all with some of Nashville’s pro musicians, she probably would have thought that sounded pretty amazing, but I don’t know if she would have totally believed she would have done it.
 Well, she did.